Russell-Sample/Russell-Sample/resume.md

+About Me

+&nbsp;  I am a very curious person, and I love learning about new things and how things work.
+I always like to feel I'm being productive towards a goal, even if that goal is a personal or insignificant one, and I avoid wasting time as much as I can.
+I am very outgoing when talking on topics I am passionate about.

 Work \& Volunteer Experience

 &nbsp;  host / food runner at 300 Suns Brewing

 &nbsp;  volunteer in various local organizations

-&nbsp;  - Firehouse Art Center Art Walk
+&nbsp;  - Longmont ArtWalk

 &nbsp;  - Longmont Humane Society

 &nbsp;  volunteer in school organized events

 &nbsp;  babysit for school PTO

-About Me

-&nbsp;  I am a very curious person, and I love learning about new things and how things work.
-I always like to feel I'm being productive towards a goal, even if that goal is a personal or insignificant one, and I avoid wasting time as much as I can.
-I am very outgoing when talking on topics I am passionate about.